 What Is My Why?

-Firstly, if you are an entrepreneur, make sure you grab your copy of my free “What is My Why” Business Workbook here!
+Firstly, if you are a COACH, EXPERT or LEADER, make sure you grab your copy of my free “What is My Why” Business Workbook here!

 When I first began my business in 2009 the world of entrepreneurship had a vastly different outlook.
 It was mostly about making money.
 And faxing people.
 You were pretty cool if you had a fax machine (yes I totally had one).

 Over the last decade I have observed the entrepreneurial world step up its game.
 It just had to.
 We went from a local marketplace to a global marketplace with competitors vying for our client and customer’s attention.
 We had to get clever.
 We had to be unique.
 We had to stand apart.

 But you can’t do this while you’re solely focused on making money.
 You have to make an impact.
 You have to anchor in something more powerful.

 And so in 2011 when I first stumbled upon Simon Sinek and his powerful Start With Why theory and subsequent book, I knew this was part of the missing link.

 In order to be chosen over your competitors, you need to stand out.
 You need to be the obvious choice.
 In fact, for your business to not just survive, but THRIVE, you need to stand out.
 BUT in order to build an AUTHENTIC and fulfilling business that stands out – you need to do some alignment work first.

 The effects of your WHY can trickle down into every area of your business.
 Your WHY is an important tool in to use to build a fulfilling and impactful business that you LOVE.. but I’ll explain this a little later on.

 Finding out your WHY can be a tough task, so I’ve attempted to break it down into bite-sized steps.
 It’s not something that you should rush – but is such a valuable process from both a personal and business perspective.